 12. Go Out At Least Once a Week

 I don’t mean flaunt the rules and go partying or something.
-I go grocery shopping every Saturday.
+I go grocery shopping twice a week.
 I walk to and fro the store.

-Walking plus shopping time takes me about 1.5 – 2 hours.
-That’s all the out of home time I need to stay rejuvenated during the week.
+Walking plus shopping time takes me about 1.5 – 2.5 hours.
+That’s all the out-of-home time I need to stay rejuvenated during the week.